Posting: Family puts Hanlan back on Toronto’s map

 Provenance: From the archives of Ted English

-Document: The Toronto Star – original newspaper article
+Document: Toronto Star newspaper; from an original copy.

 THE FORGOTTEN IDOL OF THE EIGHTIES